Bariatric surgery in Cancun – Mexico is cost-effective and can be explored by people seeking surgical solutions to the obesity.

 Longer hospitals stay

-If you’ve had vertical sleeve or gastric bypass you will be required to take extra vitamins and minerals for the rest of your life.
+If you’ve had a vertical sleeve or gastric bypass you will be required to take extra vitamins and minerals for the rest of your life.

 Mini Gastric Bypass